What is my hardyness zone?

 - Adding white tree-guards to deciduous trees

-- Building an electric fence
+- An electric fence

 - Spreading human hair clippings

 - Surrounding the property with high-strength fishing line (deer can’t see the line and it spooks them when they feel it)